Legal claims against company directors

 - Issuing new shares in the company;

-Consequently, if a director has outside outside of his or her powers, legal action can be taken.
+Consequently, if a director has acted outside of his or her powers, legal action can be taken.
 If you need advice in this area, please do give us a call.
 We can also advise on practical ways to limit directors powers to provide clarity and to reduce the likelihood of having to make a claim as a shareholder in the future.

 Claims against the directors on insolvency